KiruthikaParanthaman/Irctc-Railway-chatbot-Isha/README.md

 **Who is Isha?**:
  - Isha is chatbot inspired from Disha 2.0 Irctc official chatbot
  - Isha is developed for experimental and personal learning purposes using Chatterbot library chatbot feature
- - Isha is trained using small set of publicy available frequently asked questions(faq's) in irctc official website,general conersations corpus from chatterbot and personalized question sets like what is your name?
+ - Isha is trained using small set of publicy available frequently asked questions(faq's) in irctc official website,general conversations corpus from chatterbot and personalized question sets like what is your name?
  - Isha is **hybrid model** - using both Rule based approach and Machine Learning approach
  - **Chatterbot** library is used for training the chatbot with customised training dataset
  - Rule based approach is used when user prompts for booking tickets